 Here’s another example of me not noting where the original recipe came from!
 Over the years, I’ve actually gotten to the point where I can pretty much recognize a Cook’s Illustrated/America’s Test Kitchen and/or a Cook’s Country recipe, mostly by the amount of detail in the instructions.
 So I’m guessing this recipe came from them.

 As a matter of fact, the instructions are so precise, there’s really no need for me to give any helps or hints.
 The one thing II do differently is if I use dried fruit or make the cookies just plain oatmeal, I always include the teensy bit of nutmeg in the cookies.
 When I use something other than fruit, say chocolate, I omit it.

-Well, we love raisins in this house, so raisins it is.
-And there’s a lot of them in these cookies.
-It just adds a bit more to the chewiness.
+You can manipulate the texture just a bit with these cookies, too.
+Use Old Fashioned (Regular) Oats and they’re a bit chewier but they’ll be a little bit softer if you use Quick Cooking Oats.
 Bake these cookies a little less for softer, chewier cookies, just until the edges brown – they will look a little underdone but will set up as they cool.
-If you’d like a crisper cookie with a little crunchy caramelized bottom and a still soft & chewy (but not quite as chewy) center, bake until they’re golden brown.
+If you’d like a crisper cookie with a little crunchy caramelized bottom and a still soft & chewy (but not quite as chewy) center, bake until they are golden brown.
 You can’t go wrong either way.

 Oats are always inexpensive, but there are usually coupons and sales in the fall.
 Makes sense – being seasonal.
 They want to move product coz the warehouses are full.
-Watch you butter sales, especially around holidays, stock up & freeze.
-Always look for sales and coupons on dried fruits during the fall and winter holidays.
+Watch your butter sales, especially around holidays, stock up & freeze.
+Always look for sales and coupons on dried fruits (and nuts) during the fall and winter holidays.

 Big Chewy Oatmeal Cookies